Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Calculate the tax for a given api call to taxjar using the combined tax rate
+Calculate the tax for a given API call to taxjar using the combined tax rate

 <a name='T-Auth-Controllers-CalculationsController'></a>
 ## CalculationsController `type`